signavio/tech-blog/_posts/2017-05-17-container-manifesto-build1.md

 And this is also true, when pulling/pushing an image, as the layers are content addressed, the docker-engine will reuse the layers from the first image.
 In the example the layers are not big in size, but replace `echo 123` by a blob of 100MB.

-In a more real life example, it might make a lot of sense to group installations logically, so that they are reusable.
+In a more real-life example, it might make a lot of sense to group installations logically, so that they are reusable.
-My rule-of-thumb is to ask: are they independent or will a separat step increase the size of the resulting image?
+My rule-of-thumb is to ask: are they independent or will a separate step increase the size of the resulting image?

 ```
 FROM ubuntu:16.04